shohana-howlader/-MAUI_CoreAPI/README.md

-Since I cannot directly access the contents of the `MAUI_CoreAPI.sln` file, I'll create a general README template for a .NET MAUI project with a Core API setup.
-You can modify or add specific details about your project afterward.
-Here's a draft:

----

 # MAUI Core API

 This project is a .NET MAUI application that integrates with a Core API backend.
 It is designed to work across multiple platforms, including Android, iOS, macOS, and Windows, providing a modern UI with cross-platform support.